Levitating (song): Reception

 The staff of DIY labelled the "Levitating" music video "glitzy and glam", and noted its Studio 54 aesthetic.
 For the Gay Times, Sam Damshenas praised Lipa's "intergalactic disco diva" role.
 Katrina Rees of CelebMix named the video "futuristic," while Idolator's Mike Wass pointed out its blockbuster production.
 In Vogue, Susan Devaney compared Lipa's custom Versace dress to that of previous outfits worn by Paris Hilton and Kendall Jenner.
 The magazine later placed the video among the "Most-Stylish Music Videos of 2020" list.
-Writing for Billboard, Heran Mamo called the video "luxe," while Hypebeast's Clara Malley viewed it as "a 'Great Gatsby'-meets-disco twist."
+Writing for Billboard, Heran Mamo called the video "luxe," while Hypebeast's Clara Malley viewed it as "a Great Gatsby-meets-disco twist."
 In Rolling Stone, Claire Shaffer noted the visual's Milky Way themes and imagery.

-On April 5, 2022, the music video garnered 500 million views on YouTube.
+On 5 April 2022, the music video garnered 500 million views on YouTube.
+As of 2025, it has received over a billion views.

 Controversies

 DaBaby controversy

 On 25 July 2021, DaBaby performed at Rolling Loud, in which he made controversial comments, saying, "If you didn't show up today with HIV, AIDS, or any of them deadly sexually transmitted diseases that'll make you die in two to three weeks, then put your cellphone lighter up."
-His remarks drew condemnation, and Kirk responded to the allegations with "What me and my fans do at the live show, it don't concern you niggas on the internet, or you bitter bitches on the internet."
+His remarks drew condemnation, and DaBaby responded to the allegations with "What me and my fans do at the live show, it don't concern you niggas on the internet, or you bitter bitches on the internet."
 This caused Lipa's fans to ask that DaBaby be removed from the remix of "Levitating".
+Many wanted him replaced with Megan Thee Stallion; subsequently a mashup of "Levitating" and Megan's verse from "Fkn Around" (2020) went viral.
 On 27 July 2021, Lipa took to her Instagram story to denounce DaBaby's remarks.
 Other celebrities such as Elton John would also express their condemnations towards DaBaby.

 The controversy later prompted the removal of the "Levitating" remix across multiple radio stations and Apple Music playlists in various countries.
 It was simultaneously replaced with the original solo version of the song, which was initially released in March 2020 as part of the album.
-Billboard later reported that while US radio audience impressions for all versions of the song combined was only down 1% for the tracking week of 23 to 29 July 2021, the percentage of the song's radio plays being the DaBaby remix declined following his remarks (dropping from 71% of all radio plays on 25 July to 59% on 29 July (the last day of the tracking week)).
+Billboard later reported that while US radio audience impressions for all versions of the song combined was only down 1% for the tracking week of 23 to 29 July 2021, the percentage of the song's radio plays being the DaBaby remix declined following his remarks (dropping from 71% of all radio plays on 25 July to 59% on 29 July, the last day of the tracking week).
 On the week ending 28 August 2021, DaBaby's credit was removed on the Billboard Hot 100 as the chart's rules state that the version of the song that contributes to the greatest share of a song's performance on the chart is the one that is credited on the chart, indicating that the original solo version of the song had overtaken the DaBaby remix to have the greatest share of the song's overall performance that week.